What are Badges and Awards?

-Girls at each Girl Scout grade level have their own earned awards and badges.
+Girl Scouts at each level have their own earned awards and badges.

 When a Girl Scout earns a badge, it shows that she’s learned a new skill, such as how to make a healthy snack or take great digital photos.
 It may even spark an interest at school or plant the seed for a future career.
 Please remember that we don’t expect you to be an expert in the badge topics; just have fun learning by doing with the girls!

-While you’re having fun, keep in mind: Badges are for educating girls, not for decorating their sashes and vests.
-The quality of a girl’s experience—and the skills and pride she gains from earning leadership awards and skill-building badges—far outweigh the quantity of badges she earns.
+While you’re having fun, keep in mind: badges are for educating girls, not for decorating their sashes and vests.
+The quality of a Girl Scout’s experience—and the skills and pride she gains from earning leadership awards and skill-building badges—far outweigh the quantity of badges she earns.

-If you are working with Girl Scout Daisies, please note that they may earn Petals in addition to Journey awards and skill building badges.
+If you are working with Girl Scout Daisies, please note that they may earn Petals in addition to skill building badges.

-Pamphlets can be purchased in the retail shops or the online store and are also available for free digital download through the Volunteer Toolkit.
-The individual badge pamphlets give girls an overview of the badge requirements and provide interesting background information to spark their interest.
-Volunteers should access the Volunteer Toolkit to find complete meeting plans, including detailed activity instructions and resources.
+The Badge Explorer provides an overview of the steps needed to earn each official badge at every Girl Scout level.
+Badge pamphlets provide more detailed information and can be purchased in the retail shops or the online store, and are also available for free digital download through the Volunteer Toolkit.
+Volunteers should access the Volunteer Toolkit to find complete meeting plans, including detailed activity instructions and additional resources.

 National Awards and Programs